aorti017/ucr-cs100/tutorials/README/README.md

 README
 ---
-This is by no means an all inclusive list of everything you should have in your README.
+* This is by no means an all inclusive list of everything you should have in your README.

-Authors
+* READMEs can be written in Markdown(```.md```) or a textfile (```.txt```).

+Example
 ---
-* List the authors of the README's project.
-  * Unless someone has directly contributed to your project they are **not** a contributor or author.
+* Include an example of what your project can do, something that will grab the attention of some one who just happened upon your repository.

 Program Overview
 ---
-* Give a brief description of what your project is and what it is inteded to do.
+* Give a brief description of what your project is and what it is intended to do.

-Prerequites
+How to use
 ---
+* Describe how to use your program.
+* You can, but are not required to, include example code.

+Prerequisites
+---
-* List all the prerequistes needed to run your project.
+* List any special or third party prerequisites needed to run your project.
+* If no unoridnary prerequisites are needed this section is not necessary.

 Installation guide
 ---